 The Apple Refurbished Store

-Sadly Apple still doesn't sell second-hand iPhones on its UK Refurbished Store - normally an excellent place to get a good deal on an Apple product with the peace of mind that comes with knowing that it's been thoroughly checked and fixed up by Apple employees, and comes with a warranty.
-The UK refurb store offers Apple TVs, iPads, Macs and even iPods and accessories, but no iPhones.
+As mentioned, Apple now sells refurbished iPhones in both its UK and US stores.
+It's an excellent place to get a good deal on an iPhone with the peace of mind that comes with knowing that it's been thoroughly checked and fixed up by Apple employees, and comes with a warranty.

-You'll find iPhone models as old as the iPhone 6 and iPhone 6 Plus in the online stores of various UK carriers, on much cheaper contracts than the iPhone 8, 8 Plus, and X. These carriers include EE Three, O2, Vodafone, Virgin Mobile, Tesco Mobile and Carphone Warehouse.
+You'll find older iPhone models in the online stores of various UK carriers, on much cheaper contracts than the iPhone Xs and iPhone Xr models.
+These carriers include EE, Three, O2, Vodafone, Virgin Mobile, Tesco Mobile and Carphone Warehouse.